mablack/cordova-diagnostic-plugin/README.md

 #### Values

-- `UNKNOWN` - Bluetooth hardware state is unknown or unavailable
+- `UNKNOWN` - NFC hardware state is unknown or unavailable
-- `POWERED_OFF` - Bluetooth hardware is switched off
+- `POWERED_OFF` - NFC hardware is switched off
-- `POWERED_ON` - Bluetooth hardware is switched on and available for use
+- `POWERED_ON` - NFC hardware is switched on and available for use
-- `POWERING_OFF`- Bluetooth hardware is currently switching off
+- `POWERING_OFF`- NFC hardware is currently switching off
-- `POWERING_ON`- Bluetooth hardware is currently switching on
+- `POWERING_ON`- NFC hardware is currently switching on

 #### Example